Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 Please run the setup wizard at the top of settings and go through the settings on the `Behaviour` screen.
 A lot of the common settings which have defaults changed are listed here.
 There's also a single button you can press to apply the old behaviours as a starting point for your lazer journey.

 Jalankan panduan pengaturan dasar dan tuju bagian `Perilaku`.
 Pada layar ini, kamu akan dapat mengatur perilaku bawaan berbagai hal yang telah berubah antara stable dan lazer.
+Apabila diinginkan, kamu juga dapat m dengan sekali klik.

 #### Apakah skin lama saya akan dapat digunakan pada layar pemilihan lagu dan hasil permainan?